-There are many prerequisites to achieving successful remote work habits.
-Deploying proper management strategies, project management techniques, and a new kind of HR department are some of the adjustments that need to be made.
+There are many prerequisites to achieving successful remote work habits-deploying proper management strategies, project management techniques, and a new kind of HR department, just to name a few.
 But the common theme here is what lies underneath the human-based element of successful remote adaptation: using better technology.